-- customer service as specific activities this is a specific set of tasks that the company must perform to meet customer expectations, e.g., processing orders, issuing invoices, handling returns and complaints, - customer service as a measurement of the performance of activities this means assessing through the prism of various performance indicators, such as the percentage of orders delivered on time and completely and the speed of order processing, - customer service as a philosophy involves creating an environment and organisational culture that aims to ensure the highest level of customer satisfaction through optimal service at all levels of the company's operations.
+- customer service as specific activities this is a specific set of tasks that the company must perform to meet customer expectations, e.g. processing orders, issuing invoices, handling returns and complaints, - customer service as a measurement of the performance of activities this means assessing through the prism of various performance indicators, such as the percentage of orders delivered on time and completely and the speed of order processing, - customer service as a philosophy involves creating an environment and organizational culture that aims to ensure the highest level of customer satisfaction through optimal service at all levels of the company's operations.

-In the context of inventory management, a key task in formulating and maintaining safety stocks is to ensure an appropriate level of customer service.
-Therefore, it is necessary to define the customer service level (CSL) that can be considered from the point of view of a single product range (Bowersox & Closs, 1996; Cyplik & Hadaś, 2012):
+In the context of inventory management, a key task in formulating and maintaining safety stock is to guarantee an appropriate level of customer service.
+Therefore, it is necessary to define the customer service level (CSL) that from the point of view of a single product range can be considered (Bowersox & Closs, 1996; Cyplik & Hadaś, 2012):

-- probabilistically as the probability that no shortage is occurring in stock in a given replenishment cycle, - quantitatively as the degree of quantitative demand fulfilment.
+- probabilistically as the probability of no shortage occurring in stock in a given replenishment cycle, - quantitatively as the degree of quantitative demand fulfilment.